 Upcoming WGCV events include:

-WGCV # 40, March 14-18, 2016 in Canberra (AUS), hosted by GEOSCIENCE Australia and CSIRO;

-WGCV # 41, September 2016, hosted by JAXA;

 CEOS SAR Cal/Val workshop, October 2015, hosted by ESA/ESTEC;

-GSICS / WGCV ACSG workshop, October 2015, hosted by NOAA; and,
+GSICS / WGCV ACSG workshop, October 2015, hosted by NOAA;

-WGCV IVOS workshop, November 2015, hosted by ONERA.
+WGCV IVOS workshop, November 2015, hosted by ONERA;

+WGCV # 40, March 14-18, 2016 in Canberra (AUS), hosted by GEOSCIENCE Australia and CSIRO; and,

+WGCV # 41, September 2016, hosted by JAXA.

-Albrecht noted that WGCV is entering a consolidation phase, and will setup a work plan taking CEOS activities into account, work to establish systematic collaboration with other CEOS entities where mutually beneficial, and intensification of cooperation with GSICS.
+Albrecht noted that WGCV is entering a consolidation phase during which it will setup a work plan taking CEOS activities into account, work to establish systematic collaboration with other CEOS entities where mutually beneficial, and intensify cooperation with GSICS.

 It was noted that there aren’t currently any issues that require Plenary attention.
 A brief discussion followed:

-Pascale Ultré-Guérard (CNES) asked about the collaboration with GCICS, and whether any CEOS Plenary decision is required on this collaboration.
+Pascale Ultré-Guérard (CNES) asked about the collaboration with GSICS, and whether any CEOS Plenary decision is required on this collaboration.
 Albrecht noted that there are two ways to handle this – either a working level collaboration (which does not require Plenary endorsement), or a more formal arrangement which may require endorsement.

+Main Plenary issue: approach to increased GSICS cooperation.

-WGCapD Chair Eric Wood (USGS) provided an update on a number of WGCV activities, including progress towards WGCapD CEOS Work Plan actions.
+WGCapD Chair Eric Wood (USGS) provided an update on a number of WGCapD activities, including progress towards WGCapD CEOS Work Plan actions.